-But I did.
-The markets were full of locals selling different types of seafood; fish, prawns, crabs etc. To my horror they also sold animals; live chickens, cats, puppies etc. I understand that this is the culture over here in Cambodia but I found it quite uncomfortable seeing as I wasn’t used to seeing anything like this.
-I didn’t fancy staying around this market that we had stumbled upon so we took a nice walk along the Sisowath Quay instead.
+Many of the locals work at the markets selling masses of seafood; fish, prawns, crabs, etc. But, they also sell live animals like chickens, cats, and puppies.
+I’m not used to this, so I found it quite uncomfortable.
+After the market, we went for an evening stroll along the Sisowath Quay.
 It was here we noticed a small Cambodian woman on the side of the road selling deep fried insects from a street food vendor.
-Intrigued, we walked over and mutually decided to buy two of her finest deep fried spiders.
-I was hesitant at first but thought it would be an experience none the less.
-The spiders were sautéed in fresh chilli and garlic which masked the taste, but to me they tasted a little like crackling on Pork.
-I’m not saying I would choose to have them with my Sunday roast or anything but they weren’t as bad as I expected!
+Intrigued, James and I walked over and mutually decided to buy two of her finest deep fried spiders.
+At first, I was hesitant.
+The spiders are sautéed in fresh chilli and garlic, but at the same time taste a little like pork crackling.
+I might not choose to have them with my Sunday roast, but they weren’t as bad as I expected!

-The morning after, we were back to our English roots with a breakfast of bacon and eggs at a local coffee shop.
-Later, we took our first EVER tuc tuc ride to the Killing Fields, a historic site where over a million Cambodians were killed in 1975-1979 by the Khmer Rouge regime.
+One of the most iconic places in Phnom Penh is The Killing Fields.
+This is a historic site where over a million Cambodians were killed in 1975-1979 by the Khmer Rouge Regime.
 I was amazed and actually a little embarrassed that I had never heard about this genocide until now, especially seeing as it was only around forty years ago.
-During our stay in Phnom Penh we learned so much about the history of the capital, and Cambodia as a whole.
+During our stay, we learned so much about the history of the capital, and Cambodia as a whole.

 Siem Reap, Cambodia

 We stayed just two days in Phnom Penh before we took a sleeper bus to Siem Reap.
-At the top of our itinerary was a day trip to the world famous Angkor Wat temples, the largest religious monument in the world.
-The temples were magnificent and it was amazing how they were designed and hand crafted in the first half of the 12th century!
-Not only was this the scene where one of the Tomb Raider movies was filmed, it was also the place where I split my pants open whilst clambering through some of the walls.
+At the top of our itinerary was a day trip to the world-famous Angkor Wat temples, the largest religious monument in the world.
+The temples are magnificent, and were designed and handcrafted back in the first half of the 12th century!
+One of the most iconic temples is Ta Prohm.
+It has been left as it was found and stands overgrown in masses of tree roots.
+(Plus, it’s where Tomb Raider was filmed!)

 Le Tigre De Papier is a restaurant just a short walk along Pub Street and I would 100% recommend taking part in a cooking class whilst you are out there.
 It was great fun and gave us an insight into traditional Cambodian cuisine.
 Interested?
 Take a look here: Le Tigre De Papier